AvinashBonthu/My-Certificates/README.md

 # My-Certificates

-This repository contains all my certicates that I secured.
+This repository contains all the certicates that I secured.